shrestha-bishal/docs-fynix/src/content/docs/reference/overview.md

 $scoped = Rule::on(User::class)->email('email')->max(255);
 ```

 `Rule::on()` checks that the owner class and property exist.
-Direct validator constructors and the removed `Rules::for()` builder are not part of v3's public API.
+Use the facade APIs above for all rule construction.

 ## Registry API